EmmettJT/sequences_prepare_for_PPseq/README.md

 1. Initial run to generate plots for chosing a time interval.
 2. Use the plots to refine the time range and run again.

-**Tip: For awake behaviour aim chose a single time period (around 500-3000s) with lots of trials/repeates of the target behaviour.
+**Tip: For awake behaviour aim to chose a single time period (around 500-3000s) with lots of trials/repeates of the target behaviour.

 #### Key Parameters:
 - **`Time_span`**: Defines the timeframe (e.g., "Awake" or "PostSleep").
 Multiple timeframes can be defined as lists of intervals (e.g., `[[time1, time2], [time3, time4]]`).